 Behind them is a white background with black text, both typed and handwritten: "Black women have had to perfect shifting...
 Chipping away at her sense of self, at her feelings of wholeness and centeredness... shifting is often internal, invisible.
 The loss of my voice was gradual, beginning in my childhood...
 Listen for the silences -- pauses, hesitations, and interruptions... faith-based suppression: God didn't intend, man over woman, we need to have faith, let's pray - not talk to each other... ignore a comment you believe is racist or to address it in a way that you aren't labeled threatening of aggressive... embarrassed...
 Being smart: predominantly..."
 The rest of the text is obscured by the three figures.

 Artivist and storyteller Tahirah Alexander Green is interested in crafting nuanced works that reflect the complexity of identity.
-Creating through a Black Queer Feminist Lens, Tahirah’s pieces frequently center experiences of Blackness, queerness, financial instability, mental health conditions, and womanhood.
-She is prone to dark humor and a unashamed fangirl.
+They are prone to dark humor and an unashamed fanby.

-Blache Marie is a poet, artist and healer recovering from trauma while growing up in the Midwest and learning to breathe again, deeply.
+Tyrell Blache is a poet, artist and healer recovering from trauma while growing up in the Midwest and learning to breathe again, deeply.
 Their collective For Brown Bleeders is a gift to other qtpoc who are learning to breathe again.
-They are based Ithaca, NY.